 Filing a form

 Our system generally requires any tax discrepancies (even penny differences) to be resolved before you can file a form.
-Contact us for assistance in resolving those discrepancies.

 Prior payrolls and tax payments

 When setting up your payroll account, you may enter payrolls from earlier in the year that were processed by another service.
 That service may have used slightly different calculations that cause small differences from what our system expects.
 You should generally enter the amounts our system expects, making small adjustments where necessary.
-You may wish to contact us for assistance if you're uncertain about these discrepancies.

 After entering prior payrolls, you'll also enter the tax payments made by the other service.
 There may also be small discrepancies between the payment amounts and the liabilities shown by our system.
-Again, you may wish to contact us for assistance in resolving those discrepancies.

 Differences of more than about 10 cents are generally not due to rounding in calculations.
 They may indicate a more significant discrepancy or error.
 You should carefully review your payroll and tax records.
-If you can't identify the source of the discrepancy, contact us for assistance.

-|Note You don't need to worry if you see a report that indicates that you owe $.01 in tax or if you write a check for a tax payment that is off by pennies.
+|Note: You don't need to worry if you see a report that indicates that you owe $.01 in tax or if you write a check for a tax payment that is off by pennies.
 The government understands rounding discrepancies and ignores penny differences.|